Z-marG/ZmarG-TUI-text-editor/README.md

 Would You Like to Edit it?
 [y/n]	~> *{n}*
 ```
-it saves in the same folder of the compiled executable
+it saves in the same folder of the compiled executable <br>
+if no argument is passed the program will ask for a file name.

 # Issues
 - honestly there are too many to count